roitraining/gemini-enterprise-in-action-plays/5-vibe-coding-for-instant-deployable-apps/1-ux-design-from-a-napkin-sketch-image-to-code/ux-design-image-to-code.md

    - Two distinct chart placeholders
    - A data table section at the bottom

-**Important:** Ignore fine visual details for now.
+[!IMPORTANT] Ignore fine visual details for now.
 Focus entirely on the structure and layout of the page.

 ### Task 2: Upload the Sketch and Generate the Initial UI
 Now, let's bring the sketch to life in Canvas.